MacSmithNZ/massageeden.co.nz/content/_index.md

   img: 263A0207.JPG
   alt: Jenny & Bill.
   h2: A hard working, dedicated group of therapists.
-  p: Massage Eden is one of Rotorua's most highly rated and popular massage and day spa venues.
+  p: Massage Eden is one of Auckland & Rotorua's most highly rated and popular massage and day spa venues.
   a: About us
   a_href: /about/
   a_is_button: true